Weigh up the pros and cons of deferral

 Transitioning from college to uni

-You're committed to your course once your defer
+You're committed to your course once you defer

 Once you've applied for deferred entry on a course, you're committed to taking your place the following academic year.

 If you change your mind about the course you've been accepted to study, you won't necessarily be able to change your course choice.
-Instead, you'll have to contact the us to withdraw your place and apply again for your different chosen course.
+Instead, you'll have to contact us to withdraw your place and apply again for the course you have chosen.

 If you decide you want to start your course the same year you apply and cancel your deferred entry, you'll need to contact your admissions team by email to request the change.